opral/monorepo/rfcs/001-foundational-architecture.md

 ### How is inlang configured?

-Using JavaScript as a configuration format allows unopinionated workflows.
+Using JavaScript as a configuration format would allow unopinionated workflows.
 Developers are empowered to adjust inlang, across every component, to their needs.
-The read and write problem of accessing resources could be solved by exposing `readResources` and `writeResources` as callbacks in a config file.
+The read and write problem of resources could be solved by exposing `readResources` and `writeResources` as callbacks in a config file.
+Furthemore, JavaScript as config solves two common config file annoyances.
+First, comments are supported (looking at you JSON) and type annotations via JSDoc/TypeScript enable autocomplete and typesafety.

-\_Examplary flowchart that illustrates that the config file
+**Flowchart of JS as config**

 ```mermaid
 flowchart BT